festim-dev/FESTIM/docs/source/fellowship.rst

 How the programme works
 ----------------------------

 Each Fellow proposes a focused project, which forms the core of their fellowship work.
-This project serves as a practical framework for exploring FESTIM's capabilities in depth.
+This project provides a practical framework for exploring FESTIM in depth through a real application.

-Rather than following a fixed curriculum, Fellows learn through direct application of FESTIM to their own problem, supported by regular interaction with the development team.
-This includes:
+Rather than following a fixed curriculum, the programme is structured around guided, project-based learning.
+Fellows work closely with the FESTIM development team, with regular interaction that includes:

 - Technical discussions and working sessions
 - Guidance on simulation setup, structure, and troubleshooting
 - Exposure to advanced features and best practices
 - Opportunities to engage with related research at the PSFC

 Fellows may participate remotely or in person.
-The typical duration is 10 weeks, although this is flexible.
+The typical duration is 10 weeks, although this is flexible and can be adapted depending on the project and availability.

 ---------------
 What you gain
 ---------------

-- A deeper, working understanding of FESTIM and its capabilities
+- A strong, working understanding of FESTIM and how to use it effectively in real applications
-- The ability to develop and manage more complex simulation cases
+- The ability to develop, structure, and manage complex simulation cases
-- Confidence in structuring, troubleshooting, and extending FESTIM models
+- Confidence in troubleshooting and extending FESTIM models
-- Direct interaction with the FESTIM development team
+- Direct collaboration with the FESTIM development team
 - Connections with researchers working on related topics

 ------------------